 Note: Alternative arrangements for training dates cannot be accommodated.
 Volunteers-in-training are expected to attend all sessions.

-All training and shifts take place at the agency location: Suite 500, 999 8th Street SW.
+During the COVID-19 pandemic, ConnecTeen volunteer shifts are taking place remotely.
+Generally, shifts take place at the agency location: Suite 500, 999 8th Street SW.
 Distress Centre is wheelchair accessible

 Parking is also provided for volunteers on shift once they have begun their commitment.